-All of the elements of their security protocol will help them avoid getting caught, and depending on how much effort police put into investigating their acts as van-
+All of the elements of their security protocol will help them avoid getting caught, and depending on how much effort police put into investigating their acts as vandalism, this may be enough.
+Their protocol has places it could be improved with minimal effort.